boformer/CitiesHarmony/README.md

 This C:SL mod provides Andreas Pardeike's [Harmony patching library](https://github.com/pardeike/Harmony) (version 2.0.0.9) to all mods that require it.

-It hotpatches older Harmony versions (1.2.0.1) that are still used by various mods.
-This is necessary because Harmony 1.x is incompatible with 2.x.
+It hotpatches older Harmony versions (1.2.0.1 and 1.1.0.0) and adds limited cross-compatibility for Harmony 1.0.9.1.
+All of those versions are still used by various mods.
+The patching is necessary because Harmony 1.x is incompatible with 2.x.

 The bundled `0Harmony.dll` contains additional bug fixes that are specific to the mono runtime of Cities: Skylines.